jwt104/MAT301_python_notebooks/README.md

 These codes are for additional context once students are able to carry out the mathematical steps: the ultimate goal is that students are able to create numerical schemes to solve problems in future, using whatever software or coding language is necessary.
 These codes should NOT be used in the exam or replace students use of a pen and paper approach to tutorial problems.
 However, students *are* encouraged to use these codes to verify their tutorial solutions after they have already been solved using pen and paper.

-Aspects of the notebooks make use of images, code snippets and other aspects of Python Programming And Numerical Methods: A Guide For Engineers And Scientis, found at https://pythonnumericalmethods.berkeley.edu/notebooks/Index.html (February 2022), all rights reserved.
+Aspects of the notebooks make use of images, code snippets and other aspects of Python Programming And Numerical Methods: A Guide For Engineers And Scientists, found at https://pythonnumericalmethods.berkeley.edu/notebooks/Index.html (February 2022), all rights reserved.